madwork/fixer/README.markdown

     # Get historical
     Fixer.get('hist')

-    # It doesn't get simpler than this.
+    # It doesn't get any simpler than this.